HMCL-dev/HMCL/README.md

 ### Compilation

-Simply execute the following command in project root directory:
+Simply execute the following command in the project root directory:

 ```bash
 ./gradlew clean build